astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 Airflow's breadth and extensibility, however, can make it challenging to adopt - especially for those looking for guidance beyond day one operations.
 In an effort to provide best practices and expand on existing resources, our team at Astronomer has collected some of the most common issues we see Airflow users face.

-Whether you're new to Airfow or an experienced user, check out this list of common errors and some corresponding fixes to consider.
+Whether you're new to Airflow or an experienced user, check out this list of common errors and some corresponding fixes to consider.

-> **Note:** [Airflow 2.0](https://www.astronomer.io/blog/introducing-airflow-2-0) was released in December of 2020 and addresses a significant number of pain points commmonly reported by users running previous versions.
+> **Note:** [Airflow 2.0](https://www.astronomer.io/blog/introducing-airflow-2-0) was released in December of 2020 and addresses a significant number of pain points commonly reported by users running previous versions.
 We strongly encourage all teams to upgrade to Airflow 2.0+ as soon as they're able.
 >
 > For quick guidelines on how to run Airflow 2.0 locally, refer to [Get Started with Airflow 2.0](https://www.astronomer.io/guides/get-started-airflow-2).
 For detailed instructions on the migration process, refer to [Upgrading to Airflow 2.0+](https://airflow.apache.org/docs/apache-airflow/stable/upgrading-to-2.html) from the Apache Airflow Project and [Upgrade to Airflow 2.0 on Astronomer](https://www.astronomer.io/docs/cloud/stable/customize-airflow/upgrade-to-airflow-2) if you're running on our platform.
 If you'd like help establishing a migration path, [reach out to us](https://www.astronomer.io/get-astronomer).